How to Install a Custom Remote onto the Slingbox

 On the next page click on Configure Inputs.

-In this case I am going to configure the Composite input so I selected that, tapped the Reset button and then tapped the Next button.
+In this case I am going to configure the Composite input so I selected that, pressed the Reset button and then pressed the Next button.

 Now work through the ZIP code and TV Provider screens.
 Please note this has NOTHING to do with the remote, this is to setup your Program Guide.
 For any non-US owners, these screens are irrelevant but you still have to complete them.
 I use a ZIP code of 90210 (Beverly Hills) and select the ‘No provider’ option.
 Then you move onto the next screen to actually setup the Remote.